-The inflation figures reported for the previous months were above average but many experts publicly maintained that many of the price increases were transitory.
-Two of our aids attempt to mirror this discrepancy.
-One was the graphical depiction of a predictive model for the next 12 months based on the previous 48 months of CPI data (``Predictive Model'', hereafter).
-It featured a clear, continued upward trend and a CPI of about 7\% for November (7.07 was the precise prediction, but the additional 0.07 was likely hard to discern visually), which proved to be a fairly accurate estimate compared to the actual figure (6.8\%).
-The second aid was the national summary from the Federal Reserve's December 1st, 2021 ``Beige Book.''
-The summary is a three paragraph overview of economic trends and includes a paragraph titled ``Prices'' that indicated many prices were increasing but that some supply chain pressures were easing and did not offer any specific projection (``Fed.
-Statement'').
-The third aid displays the trends for the previous 24 months of the major subcomponents of the CPI: food, energy and other commodities (``Components'').
-We designed the third aid to allow participants to more directly link their personal experiences to the different price trends and, we hope, extrapolate from their recent experience to predict the latest figure.
+We used the same types of aids for all three collections, although the contents of each aid changed.
+One aid was the graphical depiction of a predictive model for the next 12 months based on the previous 48 months of CPI data (\textit{Predictive Model}).
+The second aid was the national summary from the Federal Reserve's ``Beige Book;'' the summary is a three-paragraph overview of economic trends and includes a paragraph titled ``Prices'' that provides insights into price trends (\textit{Fed Statement}).
+The third aid displays the trends of the major subcomponents of the CPI (e.g.,food, energy, and other commodities) for the previous 24 months (\textit{Components}).
+We designed the third aid to allow participants to more concretely connect their personal experiences to the different price trends, and potentially project from their recent experience to predict the latest figure.